JoyZadan/html-css-portfolio-project/README.md

     * Added comments above custom code files, especially on CSS files to explain the purpose of the code segment
     * Replaced the png images with webp versions to pass all of Lighthouse tests for mobile and desktop.
     * Used <article> tags for the .by-industry-card elements instead of <div> tags on the Services page.
     * Tested the JavaScript code snippet on jslint.com and found errors, specifically [on the arrow function (ES6) syntax](assets/images/validation/jslint.png).
 It could be that JSLint does not support some aspects of ES6.
-To test this theory, I did the the following:
+To test this theory, I did the following:
-        * Borrow a code snippet from W3 Schools: [arrow function syntax code snippet](https://www.w3schools.com/js/js_arrow_function.asp)
+        * Borrowed a code snippet from W3 Schools: [arrow function syntax](https://www.w3schools.com/js/js_arrow_function.asp)
         * Tested said [code snippet](assets/images/validation/w3-schools-arrow-function-syntax-example.png) on JSLint
-        * The code from W3Schools also showed errors on JSLint: [See line 1:](assets/images/validation/w3-schools-js-snippet.png).
+        * The code from W3Schools also showed arrow function error on JSLint: [See line 1](assets/images/validation/w3-schools-js-snippet.png)
         * The same code I used for the hamburger menu passed using another linter: [JSHint Linting Report](assets/images/validation/jshint-report.png)

 11. Added favicon to satisfy error warnings on Chrome DevTools console.